FogNetwork/Tsunami/README.md

 **Captcha not working/issues**

-Captcha is only supported on Corrosion, though the support is limited
+Captcha is only supported on Ultraviolet

 **Why is Discord not working properly?**